cph-cachet/pulmonary_monitor_app/README.md

 # Pulmonary Monitor Flutter App

 The Pulmonary Monitor Flutter App is designed to monitor pulmonary (i.e., respiratory) symptoms.
-It is build using the [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing) (CAMS) Framework, which is part of the [CACHET Research Platform](https://carp.cachet.dk) (CARP) from the [Copenhagen Center for Health Technology](https://www.cachet.dk).
+It is build using the [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing) (CAMS) Framework, which is part of the [Copenhagen Research Platform](https://carp.cachet.dk) (CARP) from the [Copenhagen Center for Health Technology](https://www.cachet.dk).

 It follows the Flutter Business Logic Component (BLoC) architecture, as described in the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app).

 In particular, this app is designed to demonstrate how the CAMS [`AppTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AppTask-class.html) is used.
-An elaborate presentation of the app task model is available on the [CAMS wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.5-The-AppTask-Model).
+An elaborate presentation of the app task model is available on the [CAMS wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.-The-AppTask-Model).

 ## Design Rationale